Li-Heng-LH/JavaPlayground/try-RxJava/README.md

 * `Observable<T>`: Emits 0 or n items and terminates with success or error event.
 * `Flowable<T>`: Emits 0 or n items and terminates with success or error event.
   Supports backpressure, which allows to control how fast a source emits items.
+* The Observable type is lazy, meaning it does nothing until it is subscribed to.
+* Because Observable is lazy, Observables can be reused.
+* Observable represents a flowing sequence of events.
+* Observable is push-based, meaning that it decides when to produce values.
+* Observable<T> can actually produce 3 types of events:
+  1. values of type T,
+  2. completion event,
+  3. error event
+* Every Observable can emit an arbitrary number of values optionally followed by completion **or** error (but not both)
+* Because of asynchronous nature of Observable, they emit error event, instead of exceptions.
 *

 &nbsp;